Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Model description

 In order to map the dense $8 \times 8$ representation to a high dimensional image, we need to unpool the feature maps (i.e. increase their spatial span) as opposed to the pooling (shrinking the feature maps) implemented by usual CNNs.
 This is similar to the ``deconvolutional'' layers used in previous work \cite{Zeiler_ECCV2014,Goodfellow_NIPS2014,Zeiler_ICCV2011}.
-As illustrated in Figure~\ref{fig:unpooling} (left), we perform unpooling by simply replacing each entry of a feature map by an $s \times s$ block with the entry value in the top left corner and zeros elsewhere.
+As illustrated in Figure~\ref{fig:unpooling} (left), we perform unpooling by simple ``bed of nails'' upsampling, that is, replacing each entry of a feature map by an $s \times s$ block with the entry value in the top left corner and zeros elsewhere.
 This increases the width and the height of the feature map $s$ times.
 We used $s=2$ in our networks.
-When a convolutional layer is preceded by such an unpooling operation we can think of unpooling+convolution (``up-convolution'') as the inverse operation of the convolution+pooling steps performed in a standard CNN, see Figure~\ref{fig:unpooling} right.
-This figure also illustrates how in practice the unpooling and convolution steps do not have to be performed sequentially, but can be combined in a single operation.
+When a convolutional layer is preceded by such an upsampling operation we can think of upsampling+convolution (``up-convolution'') as the opposite of the convolution+pooling steps performed in a standard CNN, see Figure~\ref{fig:unpooling} right.
+This figure also illustrates how in practice the upsampling and convolution steps do not have to be performed sequentially, but can be combined in a single operation.
 Implementation-wise this operation is equivalent to a backward pass through a usual convolutional layer with stride $s$.

-In all networks each layer, except the output, is followed by a leaky rectified linear (LReLU) nonlinearity.
+In all our networks each layer, except the output, is followed by a rectified linear (ReLU) nonlinearity.
 In most experiments we generated $128 \times 128$ pixel images, but we also experimented with $64 \times 64$ and $256 \times 256$ pixel images.
 The only difference in architecture in these cases is one less or one more up-convolution, respectively.
-We found that adding a convolutional layer after each up-convolution significantly improves the quality of the generated images.
-We compare different architectures in section~\ref{sec:arch_comparison}.